alexisbarreaux/django_dummy_app/README.md

 ### Running venv

-On windows you then activate the venv with, which might will differ for other settings.
+On windows you then activate the venv this way: (which will differ for other settings)

 ```shell
 .\Scripts\Activate.ps1